dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 ### Multiple key-values behavior

-If `multiValued` is `true`, the secret store will present multiple key-value per secret behavior.
+If `multiValued` is `true`, the secret store will demonstrate multiple key-value per secret behavior:
-Nested structures after the top level will be flattened.
+- Nested structures after the top level will be flattened.
-It will parse the same file into this table:
+- It will parse the [same JSON file]({{< ref "#setup-json-file-to-hold-the-secrets" >}}) into this table:

 | key                | value                           |
 | ---                | ---                             |
 |"redisPassword"     | `"your redis password"`           |
 |"connectionStrings" | `{"mysql":"your mysql connection string","sql":"your sql connection string"}`    |

+Notice that in the above table:
-Notice here how `connectionStrings` is now a JSON object with two keys: `mysql` and `sql`.
-Also notice how the two flattened keys `connectionStrings:sql` and `connectionStrings:mysql` are missing from the table above.
+- `connectionStrings` is now a JSON object with two keys: `mysql` and `sql`.
+- The `connectionStrings:sql` and `connectionStrings:mysql` flattened keys from the [table mapped for name/value semantics]({{< ref "#namevalue-semantics" >}}) are missing.

-Invoking a `GET` request on the key `connectionStrings` will result in a successful HTTP response with the following content:
+Invoking a `GET` request on the key `connectionStrings` will now result in a successful HTTP response similar to the following:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/local-secret-store/connectionStrings